 Bridget Jones’s Learning Program – Being the Author of Your Own Content

 In “Bridget Jones’s Diary” the audience is allowed to see the inner workings of Bridget’s mind through her hilarious, although sometimes embarrassing, musings in her diary.
 The film follows her as she journeys through the perilous waters of finding love.
 Through her trials and tribulations, one thing doesn’t change: Bridget’s ability to make positive changes in her life and be the author of her own destiny, or if Bridget were a learning admin, the author of her own content.

 In learning, there’s a great advantage to being able to create your own content and training courses within your platform.
 For example, should your sales team have a new go-to-market strategy you need to launch ASAP, you’d want to be able to get the information out as soon as possible.
 That’s why our team developed the content authoring tool.
-Content Author allows you to create and edit SCORM content directly in SAP Litmos Training.
+Content Author allows you to create and edit SCORM content directly in Litmos Training.
 You can control which Administrators, Team Leaders, and Team Admins can author content right through the platform.
 It allows you to quickly and effectively get content to your learners.

 My Big Fat Learning Report – The More Data, the Better

 You will never have to twist my arm to watch “My Big Fat Greek Wedding” because, in my opinion, it is just a delightful movie.
 The film follows Toula, a shy wallflower with a large Greek family, as she falls in love with a non-Greek man.
 Her large and overbearing family put the couple through a variety of hoops in order to get married, but at the end of the day, she comes to appreciate her big fat Greek family and its traditions.
 So, how does this movie relate to your reporting?
 Well, the more data, the better!